-Your Visit to Star Wars: Galaxy's Edge Will Be Much Better if You Know These Things First
+Your Visit to Star Wars: Galaxy's Edge at Disney Will Go Better if You Know These Things

 When Disney announced the Star Wars: Galaxy's Edge expansion for two of its theme parks—Disneyland in California and Disney's Hollywood Studios in Florida—the entertainment giant was trying something never before attempted.
 Previous "lands" based on popular movies, such as the ones from the Harry Potter films at Universal and Disney's own Cars Land, were fairly faithful reproductions of settings direct from the screen.
 But Disney's Star Wars addition would be its own creation, a unique destination called Black Spire Outpost on the planet of Batuu, which had never been seen in films before.
 Designed with meticulous input from Lucasfilm to ensure everything fit in with the franchise's universe (literally), Galaxy's Edge is more like the set of a play that no one has seen yet.
 That means that some of the most original features are hiding in plain sight—and that this is the world's first theme park land that could benefit from having a user handbook.
 To really dig into the full achievement of the place, come prepared with this foreknowledge.

 Pictured: The rocky outcroppings of Black Spire as seen from under the full-size Millennium Falcon spaceship.